Skip to main content

 Managing Projects

-This chapter covers the detailed management of projects including views, phases, tasks, Gantt charts, team management, and linked data.
+This chapter covers the detailed management of projects including views, phases, tasks, dependencies, Gantt charts, Kanban boards, team management, time tracking, and the client portal.

 Grid/List View Toggle